In this blog, the Skylum team deconstructs the popular term: depth of field - making it easy and accessible for all photo takers.

 Sports: Use shallow depth of field in sports photography when you’re looking to separate the soccer player from the field or the basketball player from the court

-Whether you're taking portrait shots of your little one or landscape shots of the deep blue expansive sea — we hope this brief explanation of depth of field will help your images for years to come.
+Now you have an understanding of the depth of field.
+Whether you're taking portrait shots of your little one or landscape shots of the deep blue expansive sea — we hope this brief explanation will help your images for years to come.

 From all of us at Skylum, go get ‘em!